From Humble Beginnings to 48 Years of Community Propane Service

 In 2017 Pick Up Propane opened a new production facility in Jurupa Valley (Riverside County).
 The 6-acre facility features an automated cylinder refilling system that will help the company deliver the highest quality product to the marketplace.
 The new facility has built from the ground up with 120,000 gallons of storage and a retail office for Kamps Propane.

 What’s next is more of the same.
 Pushing the company forward is how John Kamps stays engaged in his business.
 He’s a restless individual and his sights are always on the next challenge.
-Stay tuned for happens next!
+Stay tuned to learn what happens next!